Ratstail91/Toy/types.md

 ## Specifying Types For Variables

 To specify a type for a variable, use `:` followed by the signature.
-In this example, the variable `total` can only ever hold integers:
+In this example, the variable `total` can only ever hold integers (or  `null`):

 ```
 var total: int = 0;